NeilonCartell/NeilonCartell/README.md

 # Hi there 👋

-I'm passionate about data, cloud edge engineering, and cyber security.
+I'm passionate about data, cloud engineering, and AI.
 Welcome to my GitHub profile!

 ## About Me